jweissman/orsino/playtesting.md

 [ ] You should be able to visit the Inn even if at full HP?
 ---
 [ ] Temple blessings should take account of the deity somehow... (war gods give toHit, love goddess grants chance to charm on hit etc)
+---
+[ ] Bring back status displays
+[ ] Show full enemy name more often (we often default to just the forename ie 'minimal' combatant view with forename + HP but this is ... not very much information)

 ## Fixed